 He knew the outcome would be great.
 The trial didn’t even compare to the reward and this is what we have to look forward to as well.

 Are you going through great trial, hardship or despair?
-Remember, when your trusting in the Lord to strengthen and guide you through, your hope will be fulfilled in the same joy of the Lord as Jesus experienced.
+Remember, as you trust in the Lord to strengthen and guide you, your hope will be rewarded with the same joy as Jesus experienced.

-He promises to never leave you or forsake you.
+He promises to never leave you nor forsake you.